About the bill

-The American Health Care Act of 2017 (AHCA), H.R.
-1628, is the House Republicans' leading proposal to "repeal and replace" the Affordable Care Act (aka Obamacare, but we'll abbreviate it ACA) and "defund" Planned Parenthood.
-Update - May 4, 2017 A new deal among the Republican factions was reached.
-The changes to the AHCA, as reported by the Rules committee, ...
-Continue reading »
+The American Health Care Act of 2017 (AHCA) was a leading proposal in the first half of 2017 by House Republicans to "repeal and replace" the Affordable Care Act (aka Obamacare, but we'll abbreviate it ACA) and "defund" Planned Parenthood.
+It was also the vehicle for passage of the Senate Republicans' leading proposals.

 Length: 132 pages